|

 Dad

-mother and no father at all.
+mother and no father.
 More or less on my own

 from that point on, I turned into a moody loner with